florentgiovannone/SEB-Project-4-front-end/ReadMe.md

 ```

 ## Build Code Process
-I initiated the project by seting up the backend structure and the react basic framework and started building on this.
-I was particulary proud of comment, like and add picture functionallities
+I initiated the project by setting up the backend structure and the basic React framework, and then started building on this foundation.
+I was particularly proud of implementing the comment, like, and add picture functionalities.

 ### Comment component
+For commewnt function, we had both a front-end and a back-end part:
 #### Front End
+- **Cloning Form Data:** On the frontend, we had to clone the form data and create a new field that we posted into the API.
+- **Error Handling:** Additionally, we implemented error handling to manage any issues that occurred during form submission.
 ```jsx
   function handleChange(e: any) {
     const fieldName = e.target.name